jzhoulon/RFC-review/pluggable2.md

     return std::move(executor);
    }
 ```
-**Tensorflow Proper**
+**TensorFlow Proper**

-Tensorflow proper needs to be extended to support a new virtual device (`PluggableDevice`) to represent a set of new third-party devices and a new stream executor platform (`PluggableDevicePlatform`) to create the device and related resources with the information registered from plugin.
+TensorFlow proper needs to be extended to support a new class `PluggableDevice` to represent a set of new third-party devices and a new stream executor platform (`PluggableDevicePlatform`) to create the device and related resources with the information registered from plugin.

-Two sets of classes need to be defined in Tensorflow proper.
+Two sets of classes need to be defined in TensorFlow proper.
 * Set 1: `PluggableDevice` related classes
-   * class `PluggableDevice`: a virtual device represents a set of new third-party devices, it has a new device type named "PluggableDevice"/DEVICE_PLUGGABLE.
+   * class `PluggableDevice`:  a class represents a set of new third-party devices, it has a new device type named "PluggableDevice"/DEVICE_PLUGGABLE.
    * class `PluggableDeviceFactory`: a device factory to create the PluggableDevice
    * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.
    * class `PluggableDeviceAllocator`: an allocator that wraps a PluggableDevice allocator.